 Join us in 2020!

 Join us in making the case(s) for sustainability!
 Galaxy will reconvene June 18th & 19th, 2020 in Ann Arbor, Michigan with a focus on K-12 & community sustainability learning.
-You can submit suggested presentations and pre-register at galaxy.learngala.com.
+Updates about Galaxy 2020 can be found at galaxy.learngala.com and by joining our email list.